Unpacking the costs of cardiovascular diseases

 - Test for more than just lipid and glucose measures: Comprehensive wellness screenings provide insight into conditions that may not have external symptoms.
 To make employees aware of their heart disease risk, screen for hsCRP or Metabolic Syndrome in addition to blood pressure and cholesterol.
 Additionally, screening for hemoglobin A1c and eGFR allow employees to monitor their health for comorbidities, like prediabetes and chronic kidney disease, as well.

-- Read more about Physician Health Information Sessions.
+- Read more about virtual care.